Xeukxz/Twitter-Selfbot-Library/README.md

 Timelines come equipped with a `stream()` method which should cover the majority of use cases.
 > [!NOTE]
-> When streaming tweets, any incoming tweets will be emitted in a `timelineUpdate` event unless a callback function is passed as the second argument
+> When streaming tweets, any incoming tweets will be emitted in a `timelineUpdate` event unless a callback function is passed as the second argument (`(tweets: TimelineTweetReturnData) => ...`)

 The stream method takes in 2 arguments:
 1. **An object containing optional parameters:**